Strong Minds Child, Youth and Family Case Worker – Permanent Part Time

 - Degree level qualifications in the areas of Social Work, Psychology, Social Sciences, Health or equivalent

-- Minimum 3 years’ experience working with children and/or young people with mental illness and demonstrated knowledge of mental health issues
+- Minimum 5 years’ experience working with children and/or young people with mental illness and demonstrated knowledge of mental health issues, both in an early intervention context

 - Practical experience in providing group work therapeutic interventions (non-clinical), practical assistance and case management, to children and young people with or at risk of mental illness

-- Demonstrated experience of working collaboratively in a multi-disciplinary team
+- Demonstrated ability to work collaboratively in a multi-disciplinary team

-- Current Australian Driver’s License and current and verified Working with Children Check and National Police Check
+- Current Australian Driver’s License, current and verified Working with Children Check and National Police Check

 HOW TO APPLY

-Please click the 'apply' button to forward your CV and letter of application addressing the essential criteria 1 to 4 listed above by COB Friday 16th August 2019.
-Please note applications will not be progressed if they do not address the specified essential criteria.
+Please click the 'apply' button to forward your CV and letter of application addressing the essential criteria 1 to 5 listed above ASAP.
+Applications will be processed in the order of which they are received.
+Please visit our careers site (http://careers.woodville.org.au/) to view the position description.
+Please note only successful applicants will be contacted.
 Call T. Boulton-Bell – HR Assistant on 02 9722 5213 for more information.

 Woodville Alliance is an Equal Opportunity Employer and our work has always been underpinned by a strong commitment to social justice.
 Aboriginal and Torres Strait Islander people, people from diverse cultural backgrounds and people with disabilities are encouraged to apply.